AfD far-right radicals to lead party into election | DW | 25.05.2021

-Four months ahead of the next federal election, Germany's biggest opposition party, the far-right Alternative for Germany (AfD) has chosen its top candidates for the upcoming election campaign.
+Four months ahead of the next federal election, Germany's biggest opposition party, the far-right Alternative for Germany (AfD), has chosen its top candidates for the campaign.

 The victors were Alice Weidel and Tino Chrupalla, both of whom are sitting members of parliament.
 Party members elected the pair with a resounding 71% of the vote share, giving a boost to the more radical far-right forces in the party.